MarcoRiki/DREEM-K8s/dev-environment/infrastructure-providers/proxmox/README.md

 PROXMOX_SECRET: "secret-xxxx-xxxx-...."
 ```

-Genetate a template on Proxmox for the VM. // TO WRITE

 the `cluster.yaml` file contains a basic manifest to deploy a CAPI cluster on your Proxmox server.
-You must edit the following fields:
+It can be generate through the command `clusterctl generate cluster` You must edit the following fields:
 * ProxmoxCluster
     * `spec.allowedNodes`: the nodes on your proxmox server that can be used to instanciate new VM
     * `spec.controlPlaneEndpoint`: the VirtualIP associated to the control plane of the managed cluster